waimea-Jadavidson/Level-3-Programming-Project/docs/test-plan.md

 - Valid Inputs
   - Moving through the map using NSEW buttons where they are in the bounds of the map.
   - Moving through the levels using the B button when they are in the right location.
+- Boundary
+  - The Player can move through full map, moving through the 3 different levels and allowing to go the end.
 - Invalid Inputs
-  - Trying to move outside the boundaries of the map.
+  - Trying to move outside the **boundaries** of the map.
   - Trying to access a new level without being in the right area.

 ### Expected Test Result